pasckoch/xml2object/README.md

 You can get it with composer.

-xml2object is a parser, a dOM analysis makes an object with an xml.
+xml2object is a parser, a DOM analysis makes an object with an xml.
 The DOM extension is required.

 The DOM extension required allows you to operate on XML documents through the DOM API with PHP.